maisiesadler/api-generation/docs/blog.md

 Now I can generate some code from code I wanted to be able to generate the controllers, interactors and models to create an API.

-- hard to work out what to test for if i don't know what i'm working with
-- first generate something, work out what is useful and create tests

-- work like this for a bit start to understand what needs to be created

 #### First the models

 TDD approach is to write a test to describe the thing you're implementing and then only add the code required for that feature.
 In this case I wasn't sure what the roslyn types should look like so there was a bit of back and forth between trying stuff/debugging the types and being able to write the asserts.